MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netadapterdriverwdmgethandle.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-An NDIS-WDF miniport client driver calls **NetAdapterDriverWdmGetHandle** returns a Windows Driver Model (WDM) handle to the client driver.
+A WDF client driver calls **NetAdapterDriverWdmGetHandle** to get a handle that can be used to call NDIS APIs.

 Syntax
 ------